JsprLC/myproject/README.md

-# My project about BN with GIS data for risk management
+# Project: a BN with GIS data for risk management (fire risk prediction with the number of occupants)